×

 “I’ve always put in 1,000 percent,” Gagnon said of her 13 years of service.
 “I don’t know – somebody noticed!
 It felt like that moment of recognition. … I was genuinely surprised.”

-Gagnon, according to the description read by past support staff winner Deanna Pillius, “is always willing to jump in and provide thoughts, guidance, training and a helping hand to everyone she works with, which expands the quality and capacity of her department.”
+Gagnon, according to the description read by past instructional support staff winner Deanna Pillius, “is always willing to jump in and provide thoughts, guidance, training and a helping hand to everyone she works with, which expands the quality and capacity of her department.”

-Donaghey “is polite, helpful and a problem-solver, and will offer solutions for a variety of issues that can surface on a daily basis,” past clerical winner Michelle Santini read.
+Donaghey “is polite, helpful and a problem-solver, and will offer solutions for a variety of issues that can surface on a daily basis,” past teacher winner Michelle Santini read.
 “She assists her coworkers and new employees at a moment’s notice and never skips a beat.”

 McMahon-O’Gorman “is exceptionally experienced and knowledgeable in her role, and has worked successfully with many of our most challenging students.
 Her activities are always hands-on and creative, as she provides many of her own materials in an effort to make her sessions motivating and meaningful to all her students,” past instructional support winner Lisa Serlin read.